50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 So much to do, so little time.
 That’s a popular refrain on Long Island’s East End, where vacationers and residents alike struggle to pack as much adventure as possible into the 80-some days of summer.
-Which is where we come in, of course.
-Our Mommy Poppins experts have updated their list of the best fun things to do this summer with great family-friendly events in the Hamptons and North Fork.
-We’ve researched family beaches, state and county parks, pools, and even indoor options just in case Mother Nature doesn’t cooperate.
+We're here to help with this list of the best family beaches, state and county parks, pools, and even indoor options to explore in the Hamptons this summer.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.